iotaledger/susee-streams-poc/management-console/README.md

             Here is an overview which Command and Confirmation packages are used for communication with the remote sensor via the IOTA-Bridge:

+             * management-console: Search for a dev_eui to start an initialization process
+                                            # Send to ANY sensor using the DevEuiHandshakeCmd
+                                            # Command

+             * sensor: Provide a dev_eui for initialization --> DevEUI                   # Send to management-console using the DevEuiHandshake
+                                            # Confirmation

              * management-console: --create-channel
                 --> Announcement Link       # Send to the sensor using the SubscribeToAnnouncement
                                             # Command

              * sensor: --subscribe-announcement-link
                 --> Subscription Link       # Send to the management-console using --> Public Key              # the SubscribeToAnnouncement Confirmation